clangordon/physics-bioweapon/README.md

 Governments are not currently in possession of this Physics Bioweapon; simply because we would know very quickly if they had these blueprints with the magic environment variables.

-The Physics Bioweapon is a highly scalable stealth weapon with optional multiplex of unique bioacoustic resonant harmonic assassination waveforms over the top of each other.
+The Physics Bioweapon is a highly scalable stealth weapon.

+This is achieved via multiplexing of unique bioacoustic resonant harmonic assassination waveforms over the top of each other.

 The Clan Gordon Physics Bioweapon; “will make thermonuclear war – look like a tea party.”